Strategic CIOs wear many colors: the color of their thoughts; the color of their character, the color of their role and the color of their talent.

 A strategic thinker is a big picture person and set the direction, but trust in your staff to get things down without having to do all things themselves.
 Chief information officers must weave IT strategy as key ingredient in overall organizational strategy and have the right people in the right positions to maximize strategy execution to help the organization win in the marketplace.
 Leveraging IT for business growth is a great strategy.

-A Strategic CIO keeps the business goal in mind, and doesn't leave this goal solely to businesses, use information and leverage IT to achieve the goal.
-Most of the time, CIOs limit themselves to execute some business initiatives and running the IT based systems, but leave the information usage and conceptualizing the future state of systems mostly to business leaders.
+A Strategic CIO keeps the business goal in mind, and doesn't leave this goal solely to businesses, use information and leverage IT to achieve the goal: Most of the time, CIOs limit themselves to execute some business initiatives and running the IT based systems, but leave the information usage and conceptualizing the future state of systems mostly to business leaders.
 This works perfectly fine under the assumption that business leaders are as technology oriented as a CIO could or should be.
 However, at most of the time, that is not the case.

-A strategic CIO creates blue ocean and changing the dynamics of the business enterprise.
-A strategic CIO creates IT and leverage information to create long term sustainable competitive advantage for organizations.
+A strategic CIO creates blue ocean and changing the dynamics of the business enterprise: A strategic CIO creates IT and leverage information to create long term sustainable competitive advantage for organizations.
 A Strategic CIO is changing the dynamics of the business enterprise by leveraging technology for strategic advantage.
 The difference between the tactical and strategic IT leader is that the first one thinks about the tools wile the second one is thinking business, and how to use the tools to gain advantage over competitors.
-In this way CIO will create a blue ocean for his/her organization which will provide competitive advantage.
+In this way the CIO will create a blue ocean for his/her organization which will provide competitive advantage.

-A strategic CIO has a role to play in balancing, not just leveling the internal playing field.
-Information is power and it depends whether that power is used for good purpose of the organization or political point scoring.
-Most originations create a sense of internal competition that can easily make the C-level participants lose sight of the end game, a strategic CIO can well balance positive internal relationship via systematic information management.
+A strategic CIO has a role to play in balancing, not just leveling the internal playing field: Information is power and it depends whether that power is used for good purpose of the organization or political point scoring.
+Most originations create a sense of internal competition that can easily make the C-level participants lose sight of the end game, a strategic CIO can well balance a positive internal relationship via systematic information management.